 Asides from the above-mentioned features of both the comprehensive and third-party motor insurance.
-There are some additional mishaps outside the usual policy contract that can be covered in the policy contract.
-These are called policy add-ons and can be made available to the insured.
+There are some additional mishaps outside the usual policy contract that the policy contract covers.
+These are called policy add-ons and the company can make them available to the insured.
 They include;

 - Alternative means of transportation till the insured’s car is in good condition

 - Also, there could be roadside emergency assistance provided for the insured

 - Car tracking services

 - Express repairs on damaged vehicles to get the car back on the road as soon as possible

 In most cases, each add-on has a cost attached to it which is usually added to the premium.
 However, in some cases, as determined by the insurer, it is free.

 Lastly, you can easily check which car insurance your policy has when in doubt.

 You can obtain a comprehensive loan, tailored to your specific needs by using this platform.
 Basically, it allows you to compare loans from different lenders across Africa, ensuring the best option doesn’t slip through.